JonasonWu/TaskDiary/README.md

 ![completed tasks](documentation/main-completed.jpg)

-/main/diary - page that includes all the diary entries
+/main/diary - page that includes all the diary entries (Incomplete)

 ![diary entries](documentation/main-diary.jpg)

-/main/memoryGame - a page that consists of a game to play
+/main/memoryGame - a page that consists of a game to play.

 ## Site map